shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 netlify deploy --prod
 ```

-Then follow the instructions given by the netlify cli and specify `./dist` as the publish directory
+You must follow the instructions given by the netlify CLI and specify `./dist` as the publish directory.

 # Screenshots